Java against Bedrock, side by side

 Wither combat, Phase 2 (melee)

-At half health the Wither gains wither armor, becoming immune to arrows and projectiles.
+At half health the Wither gains wither armor, becoming immune to arrows and wind charges.
 It also drops to ground level and charges at you.
 Switch to your Sharpness V netherite sword and engage in melee.
 Smite V is even better since the Wither is an undead mob, each hit deals significantly more damage.
 Strength II potions stack with your sword enchantment for massive hits.

 On Bedrock Edition, the Wither also summons wither skeletons at half health, adding extra pressure.
 Bring a shield to block skeleton strikes while focusing the boss.